Business Proposal Format: An Ideal Proposal Structure

 Photo of author

-There isn’t really a “standard” format because proposals are ideally tailored to the use case and the target reader.
+There isn’t really a “standard” business proposal format because proposals should be tailored to your audience.

-For example, there are different proposal templates for:
+For instance, there are different proposal templates for:

-A construction bid proposal would have a breakdown of materials in the costing page; a proposal for a software adoption initiative would not.
+A construction bid proposal would have a breakdown of materials in the Cost section; a proposal for a software adoption initiative would focus on other things like implementation timeline.

 • Title / Cover Page